jamesdbrock/monadic-parsers-at-input-boundary/README.md

 Reading a byte stream is difficult, because there may be surprises.
 We expect the byte stream to have a certain structure, but it may not have that structure.
-A large portion of process bugs, crashes, and security vulnerabilities can be described as “misbehaving on suprises in an input byte stream.”
+A large portion of process bugs, crashes, and security vulnerabilities can be characterized as a process misbehaving when it encounters suprises in an input byte stream.

-It is the act of interpreting input byte streams that we want to focus on in this talk.
+It is the act of reading input byte streams that we will focus on in this talk.
+We will be talking about Unicode strings, but everything in this talk will generalize to any kind of byte stream.

 In the year 2022, here are some common methods of interpreting an input byte stream.